Please read our Data Protection & Use Notification to learn more.

-A new edition of Hill's 1962 novella One Thing I Know with an introduction by Baptiste Pinteaux, will be released by octopus press in Spring 2021.
+A new edition of Hill's 1962 novella One Thing I Know with an afterward by Baptiste Pinteaux, available from Daisy Editions, summer 2022.

 This video is excerpted from a longer interview with Maurin Dietrich, Director, Kunstverein München and curator of its exhibition, "Pati Hill: Something other than either" on view from March 7–August 16, 2020.
 Taped during Dietrich's second visit to the Pati Hill Archive in October 2019, it includes comments on Dietrich's approach to organizing the exhibition and the contemporary relevance of Hill's practice as both an artist and a writer.

 Michelle Cotton, former director of Bonner Kunstverien in Bonn, Germany, speaks about Pati Hill’s copier prints and "Xerography", a survey exhibition she curated in 2013.
 Cotton was a guest lecturer at Arcadia University in 2016 and contributed an essay to the exhibition catalog accompanying "Pati Hill: Photocopier—A Survey of Prints and Books (1974-83)"

 Arthur Lubow, author of Diane Arbus: Portrait of a Photographer (2016), talks about his time spent with Pati Hill and her artwork.